ring-buffer/Red_Team_Notes/HTB-Lesson-Learned/HTB/Forest HTB.md

 The Service Account we saw in the above list is using [svc-alfresco](https://docs.alfresco.com/process-services/latest/config/authenticate/#kerberos-and-active-directory) is a service account which has the Kerberos Pre-Authentication disabled.
 We can use Impacket'GetNPUsers to extract the Kerberos Ticket for this service users.

-> [!Why we are able to request the ticket for the user svc-alfresco?]
+> [!info] Why we are able to request the ticket for the user svc-alfresco?
-> The Service user has Kerberos Pre-Authentication Disabled.
-Which means in some cases, there will be users who don’t have the Kerberos Pre-Authentication Attribute Enabled.
-This means that anyone can send a KRB_AS_REQ request to the DC on behalf of any of those users and receive the KRB_AS_REP from the KDC.
-In a real-world scenario, not all applications will support Kerberos pre-authentication, making it common to find users in the DC for whom Kerberos Pre-Authentication is disabled.
-This allows attackers to request TGTs for these users and crack their session key offline using tools like John or hashcat.
-This is known as AS-REPRoasting.
+>
 > The Service user has Kerberos Pre-Authentication Disabled.
 Which means in some cases, there will be users who don’t have the Kerberos Pre-Authentication Attribute Enabled.
 This means that anyone can send a KRB_AS_REQ request to the DC on behalf of any of those users and receive the KRB_AS_REP from the KDC.
 In a real-world scenario, not all applications will support Kerberos pre-authentication, making it common to find users in the DC for whom Kerberos Pre-Authentication is disabled.
 This allows attackers to request TGTs for these users and crack their session key offline using tools like John or hashcat.
 This is known as AS-REPRoasting.